smithjasonm/tictactoe/README.md

  - Display the games page, which includes waiting, ongoing, and completed games
  - Display a single game's page
  - Create a game
- - Register the addition of a second player or a player's resignation
+ - Add a second player to a game or register a player's resignation
  - Cancel a game

 ### Sessions

-The sessions controller handles logging in and out.
+The sessions controller handles logging in and logging out.
 It includes actions to perform the following tasks:

- - Display the login form
+ - Display a login form
  - Log a user in
  - Log a user out

 ## Action Cable Channels

-An important element of the application's architecture is its reliance on Action Cable.
-Action Cable provides the mechanism by which the application client can be updated in real time with messages broadcast from the server.
+Action Cable is an essential element of the application's architecture.
+It provides the mechanism by which the application client can be updated in real time with messages broadcast from the server.
 The application uses this capacity to facilitate updates both to ongoing games and to lists of waiting games.

 ### Games